LEAF-BoiseState/leaf-group-handbook/7-software-management.md

 ## Documentation

 All GitHub repositories should have README files.
+All repositories should be adequately documented.